The 1840 One Penny Black – Great Britain Scott #1

 Penny blacks are not scarce, there were about 69 million of them.
-Our mail bid sales usually have 10 or more examples (please see County home page ).
+Our mail bid sales usually have 10 or more examples.

-Stanley Gibbons list used examples at £200 but real market prices vary considerably depending on condition.
-A space filler might be in the £5 - £15 range and good, sound, fine used examples tend to be in the £45-£95 range.
-Those over £100 ($140) should be exceptionally nice examples or be a scarce variation (or which more later).
+Stanley Gibbons list basic used examples at £375.
+The real market prices vary considerably depending on condition.
+A space filler might be in the £10 - £20 range and good, sound used examples tend to be in the £45-£95 range.
+Those over £100 ($130) should be exceptionally nice examples or be a scarce variation (of which more later).

-They were issued in sheets of 240 and, being imperf, individual stamps were cut out with scissors.
-The gap between the stamps was not large and examples with 4 good even margins around the design are relatively scarce.
+They were printed in sheets of 240 and, being imperf, individual stamps were separated with scissors.
+The gaps between stamps was not large and examples with 4 clear margins around the design are relatively scarce.
 Many examples have fewer than 4 margins and the design might be just shaved or even cut into.
-The dim light of gas lamps at the time did nothing to ensure each was cut out as a philatelic gem.
+The dim gas light at the time did nothing to ensure each was cut out as a philatelic gem.
 The number of clear margins and their size is a key factor in determining value.
-3 margin copies should seldom be over £40.

 Thins, creases, tears and neatness of cancellation affect value as for any other stamp.

-For a 69 million issue the price is high.
+For a 69 million issue, the price is high.
 For any other stamp it would probably be less than £10.
 The 1d black is different.
-The demand is abnormally high because:
+Demand is abnormally high because:

-· They were printed from 12 plates – 1a, 1b and 2 through 11 (plate 11 is scarce and good examples can be £500-£1000 or more).
-Unlike many later issues, the plate number does not appear on the stamps.
-Designation of the plate is a fascinating specialist study for which you need reference books.
+- They were printed from 12 plates – 1a, 1b and 2 through 11 (plate 11 is scarce and good examples can be £1000-£2000 or more).
+Unlike many later issues, the plate number does not appear on the stamp.
+Designation of the plate is a fascinating specialist study for which you need reference books or their online equivalent.